chkhm/ctci/README.md

 _Remark:_ this is just for the fun of it.
 No guarantees for correctness,I would not recommend using any of this code for real projects.

+## Configuration of Boost with Visual Studio and cmake

+Please refer to the instructions in the markdown file: VisualStudio_Boost_Integration.md.